jw2249a/2017-bayes-audit/2017-code/README.md

-The filename is of the form ``010-audit-parameters-global-2017-11-23.csv`` (showing a year-mont-day version label).
+The filename is of the form ``010-audit-parameters-global-2017-11-23.csv`` (showing a year-month-day version label).

 The **contest audit parameters file** shows the audit measurements and risk limits that will be applied to each contest.